CTSRD-CHERI/cheri-exercises/src/exercises/debug-and-disassemble/README.md

    (Hint, you may find it helpful to add the `-s` flag to your `llvm-objdump` command to see all sections.)

-Next we use GDB to explore binary execution for RISC-V:
+Next use GDB to explore binary execution for RISC-V:

 4. Run `print-pointer-riscv` under GDB, setting a breakpoint at the start of `printf()`.